ThijsvdVeer/leadodo-manual/docs/tutorial-basics/5-openai-api.md

 * After signing up, OpenAI will prompt you to generate an API key.
 * Enter a relevant name for your API key and click “Create.”
-* You’ll receive a key similar to this example:
+* You’ll receive a key

-  `sk-proj-sotD0bMdXf5T5VaCNS_40FkjYU90Ov88I-V84ibLsInwQ37op3qwYQBhy_F9lCTVmKkckKP4BaT3BlbkFJfdwyqSkkVn6WmBdmiCr2DkMtqwvjZUbfsdjkbndsfkjUq_QNJKNQWKnsdajkndkasn `

 :::caution